-THE THREE KINGDOMS, COPPER, SILVER.
-AND GOLDEN
+THE THREE KINGDOMS, COPPER, SILVER, AND GOLDEN

-Byel Byelanin.
+N A CERTAIN KINGDOM in a certain land lived a king named Byel Byelanin.
 He had a wife, Nastasya the Golden-tressed, and three sons, the princes Piotr, Vasily, and Ivan.
 One day the queen went to walk in the garden with her ladies-in-waiting and tirewomen.
 Suddenly a mighty whirlwind arose and-God preserve us!-it seized the queen and carried her off no one knew whither.